Solstad clinches another vessel deal for North Sea ops

 Norwegian offshore vessel owner Solstad Offshore has been awarded a long-term contract for one of its platform supply vessels (PSVs) by an undisclosed charterer to support operations in the North Sea.

-Solstad Offshore announced the new contract win on Monday, explaining it is for the provision of the PSV Normand Flipper.
-The company confirmed the vessel is contracted for a firm period of one year.
+Solstad Offshore announced the new contract win on Monday, explaining it was for the provision of the PSV Normand Flipper.
+The company confirmed the vessel was contracted for a firm period of one year.

-This contract, which is expected to start during December 2021, stipulates that the PSV will support activities in the UK North Sea.
+This contract, which is expected to start in December 2021, stipulates that the PSV will support activities in the UK North Sea.
 The 2003-built Normand Flipper is of a UT745E design.

 During the past few years, this vessel carried out multiple operations in the North Sea.
 The most recent ones were booked by Premier Oil UK in February last year.
 The company contracted Solstad’s Normand Flipper for four wells firm plus options.